Xceptance/testsuite-nocoding/README.md

 ##  Most Wanted

-The following is an unordered lsit of the most hurting issues and should be resolved fast in order to ensure the functionality of the test-suite.
+The following is an unordered list of the most hurting issues and should be resolved fast in order to ensure the functionality of the test-suite.

 Issue  |  Type | Status
 ------------- | :-------------: | :-------------:
 The WebClient must be configurated with properties (js, static content, credentials ...).  | :question: | :x:
 Data from the files don't overwrite the properties. | :beetle: | :x:
-HtmlAttributes and Textfields arre not validatable | :beetle: | :x:
+HtmlAttributes and Textfields are not validatable. | :beetle: | :white_check_mark:
-CSV file Loader does not work | :ghost: | :x:
+CSV file Loader does not work. (because not implemented) | :ghost: | :x:
 Parameter encoding is messy. | :poop: | :x:
-Functional and supporting logystem  | :ghost: | :x:
+Functional and supporting logystem ?  | :ghost: | :x:
 Expressive and functional exception handling (creation, execution, validation). | :ghost: | :x:
 Are naming conventions expressive? | :question: | :x:
-Write the documentation about automated request header setting | :ghost: | :x:
+Default request header setting. | :ghost: | :x:
 The "Matches" validation mode doesnt work! | :beetle: | :x:
-Firebug delivers helpless "XPath"s. | :beetle: | :x:
+Firebug delivers helpless "XPath"s.
+Assimilate! | :beetle: | :x:
 Unravel the mystery about "getEffectiveKey()". | :ghost: | :x:
-Write the documentation about supported filetypes. | :ghost: | :x:
 Support multiple request methods. |:ghost: | :x:
 Testcase mapping doesn't work. | :beetle: | :x: